andye456/RandomRooms/README.md

     1010
     ---- OR
     1011
-    so the new room would have door N,S & W
+    so the new room would potentially have door N,S & W

+    If the doors that are not there are to be deleted then you must get the above result and & it with the bitmask 1011
+    0011
+    ---- AND
+    0011
+    So doors required in new room are S,W